HandongHCI/HandongHCI.github.io/Courses/HCI04.md

 | safeguard drone | ... | ... | ... | ... |
 | ... | ... | ... | ... | ... |

-While watching videos, try to think about what analog medical/healthcare/safety-related works could be digitally transformed; what services we might need in the near future.
+While watching videos, try to think about what analog medical/healthcare/safety-related works could be digitally transformed; what human-centered services we might need in the near future.
 Please do NOT focus on the technology itself. **HCI is more than technologies.**

 Subtopics
 - A. Emerging Healthcare Techs & HCI